tidev/titanium-docs/docs/guide/Appcelerator_CLI/Appcelerator_CLI_How-tos/Appcelerator_Command-Line_Interface_Reference.md

 | `-T, --target <value>` | Target to build for:<br /><br />* **wp-emulator** to run a Windows Phone app on the emulator<br />    <br />* **wp-device** to run a Window Phone app on a device connected to your host machine<br />    <br />* **dist-**phonestore**** to pakcage a Windows Phone app<br />    <br />* **ws-local** to run a Windows Store app on your local machine<br />    <br />* **dist-winstore** to package a Windows Store app |
 | \--`skipInstallDependencies` | **Since Release 6.1.0.** Skip installing dependency packages.
 If you had trouble with app deployment on device, try this option. |

+**Please ask your Confluence administrator to update the license for the [MultiExcerpt Plugin for Confluence 4+](https://plugins.atlassian.com/plugins/biz.artemissoftware.confluence.multiexcerpt.MultiExcerptMacro) .**
+**Admin Info: The error is: license VERSION\_MISMATCH**

 ### Search

 Search for components in the registry.